 How Do You Set Your Contract Price On A Plus Fixed Percentage Contract?

 In a cost plus fixed percentage contract, you, as the contractor charges the project owner for the direct and indirect costs incurred during construction.
 You add a percentage on top to represent your profit.
 The contract document must specify the percentage amount the owner pays you.
 This document is legal and binding.

-Cross-check the fine print so you know the precise costs covered in the construction contract, and if they are covered adequately.
+Cross-check the fine print so you know the precise costs covered in the construction contract, and if the cover is enough.
 If you do not address this, disagreements on expense claims may arise further down the line.

 When Is A Cost Plus Fixed Percentage Contract Preferable?

 As a roofing contractor, when should you consider using a cost plus fixed price contract to set your contractor price?
 Here are some circumstances where we recommend this kind of contract:

 - you must completely define the scope of the project, else you cannot perform a detailed estimate of the construction project

 - If the designs for the project are not complete